CBS LAW aims at promoting growth, welfare and development in Denmark as well as in international society through basic and applied research.

 Corporate Organisation and Social Responsibility covers in particular Company Law, Tax Law, Labour Law, Non-Discrimination Law and Corporate Social Responsibility.

 The research is presented at national and international conferences, and through vocational courses, lectures and the media.
-The researchers at the Department are part of national and international research networks and groups and cooperate with various institutions, businesses, authorities and organizations at home and abroad.
-Several Department researchers also contribute to the development of society through participation in national and international working groups and committees preparing new legislation.
+The researchers at CBS LAW are part of national and international research networks and groups and cooperate with various institutions, businesses, authorities and organizations at home and abroad.
+Several researchers also contribute to the development of society through participation in national and international working groups and committees preparing new legislation.